pcmarts/Collab-Room-Telegram-App/docs/backend/logging.md

 - Production environments default to only logging warnings and errors
 - Test environments default to only logging errors
 - Development environments log everything by default

+### 4. Enhanced Silent Mode (v1.10.2)

+In version 1.10.2, the application received significant silent mode improvements:

+- Server-side logging is limited to a single "Silent mode activated" message
+- Client-side console output is minimized by removing non-essential console.log statements
+- TelegramHelper component sets all debugLog options to false by default
+- Only critical errors (console.warn and console.error) are preserved
+- Twitter URL handling standardized to use x.com domain

+These improvements ensure minimal console noise in production while maintaining essential error reporting.

 ## Usage Examples